sanjeev662/PortfolioSanjeevSingh/README.md

 ## 🎯 Design Philosophy

-- **Professional Showcase**: Highlighting real-world experience and technical expertise
+- **Professional Showcase**: Highlighting technical expertise and professional journey
 - **User-Centric Navigation**: Easy transition from overviews to detailed information
 - **Performance Optimized**: Fast loading with smooth animations using Framer Motion
 - **Responsive Design**: Optimized for all devices and screen sizes